reactql/examples/no-graphql/README.md

 All of the pieces are already in place, whether or not you use GraphQL -- we've just added a sample `todo` reducer to handle our to-dos.

-If you run the server example ([http://localhost:8081](http://localhost:8081)), you'll see that a to-do has been added for yo.
+If you run the server example ([http://localhost:8081](http://localhost:8081)), you'll see that a to-do has been added for you.

 This demonstrates the flexibility of updating state on the server, and 'inheriting' that state automatically in the browser.